NobodyNada/jonathankeller.net/ctf/playback/index.md

 *December 6, 2025*

 Outside of my day job of microcontroller firmware architecture and security, I also have a side hobby of playing keyboard instruments, mainly for churches.
-Recently, some friends invited me to play at a retreat for middle school youth groups, and I ended up down a weird rabbit hole of reverse-engineering our tracks software to fix a weird crash.
+Recently, some friends invited me to play at a retreat for some local middle school youth groups, and I ended up down a weird rabbit hole of reverse-engineering our tracks software to fix a weird crash.

 ## My setup